DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 Click *Save* at the top of the authentication blade to lock in your authentication settings.

-Azure now knows about your UWP app and that if it attempts to call a Function in your Azure Function application, that it should be authenticated.
-In the following section we look at setting up the Azure Mobile services client in the UWP app and configuring a custom protocol declaration to respond to redirects from web based authentication.
+Azure now knows about your UWP app and will reject unauthenticated calls to your Azure Function application.
+In the following section we look at setting up the Azure Mobile services client in your UWP app and configuring a custom protocol declaration to respond to redirects from web based authentication.

-## Declaring a Custom Protocol Scheme
+## Declaring a Custom Protocol

 Recall the 'Allowed External Redirect URL' that we defined in the Authentication blade of our Azure Function app?
-You need to declare the scheme in the Package.appmanifest file of your UWP app.
+You need to declare the scheme in the *Package.appmanifest* file of your UWP app.
 Double click on the Package.appmanifest file and select the Declarations tab.
 See Figure 6.

-The value of the Name field is the protocol scheme.
+The value of the Name field is the protocol.
 E.g. `mysuperduperapp`

-![Adding a protocol declaration to the UWP app.](../assets/images/2018-03-20_UwpProtocolDeclaration.png) **Figure 5.** Adding a protocol declaration to the UWP app.
+![Adding a protocol declaration to the UWP app.](../assets/images/2018-03-20_UwpProtocolDeclaration.png) **Figure 6.** Adding a protocol declaration to the UWP app.

 ## Using the Azure Mobile Services Client

-The Azure Mobile Services Client allows your UWP app to call your Azure Function application, while seamlessly providing for authentication and transference of security credentials to your cloud service.
+The Azure Mobile Services Client allows your UWP app to call your Azure Function application, while seamlessly providing authentication and transmission of security tokens to your cloud service.

-To add it to your UWP project, add the NuGet package `Microsoft.Azure.Mobile.Client`.
+To add the Azure Mobile Services Client to your UWP project, install the NuGet package `Microsoft.Azure.Mobile.Client`.

+The `MobileServiceClient` class is the main class for interacting with your Azure Functions.
-You create a new instance of the MobileServiceClient in one of two ways.
-In production, you create a new instance of the MobileServiceClient using the URL of your Azure Function application.
-For example, `https://yoursuperduperfunctions.azurewebsites.net` If you are doing local development and you want to enable authentication while debugging, you create the MobileServiceClient using the local URL, e.g., `http://localhost:7071`.
-The MobileServiceClient API has a convenient AlternateLoginHost property, which you populate with the Azure Function application.
-That way the UWP uses the local URL for debugging your functions and the 'real' URL for authentication.
+You create a new instance of the `MobileServiceClient` in one of two ways.
+In production, you create a new instance of the `MobileServiceClient` using the URL of your Azure Function application.
+For example, `https://yoursuperduperfunctions.azurewebsites.net` If you are doing local development and you want to enable authentication while debugging, you create the `MobileServiceClient` using the local URL, e.g., `http://localhost:7071`.
+For this scenario, the `MobileServiceClient` API offers a convenient `AlternateLoginHost` property, which you populate with the Azure Function application.
+That way the UWP app uses the local URL for debugging your functions and the 'real' URL for authentication.
 See Listing 1.

 **Listing 1.** Instantiating a MobileServiceClient
 ```csharp